pradyunL/FED_S10266910_PradyunLakshmanan_Assg1_websiterepo/README.md

 # --Credits--
 1.Content
 ...

 2.Media
-Images obtained from Microsoft Designer AI, Canva Magic Design Image Generator and Dall-E 3 3.Acknowledgements
+Images obtained from Microsoft Designer AI, Canva Magic Design Image Generator and Dall-E 3

+3.Acknowledgements
-Inspiration from website is from Nike official website Learnt how to do slideshow in Javascript for homepage from W3Schools Part of Add to Cart and Shoe filtering sections from ChatGPT
+Inspiration from website is from Nike official website, Learnt how to do slideshow in Javascript for homepage from W3Schools, Part of Add to Cart and Shoe filtering sections from ChatGPT